evenstephenr/hydra-components/README.md

 # Hydra Component library

-`hydra-components` is a React component library, made with the help of [create-react-library](https://www.npmjs.com/package/create-react-library).
+`hydra-components` is a React component library, inspired by the architecture behind [create-react-library](https://www.npmjs.com/package/create-react-library).

 There are three very important modules in this project